How to Properly Assign Debts in De Facto Relationship Cases Involving Corporations

 How does the joint ownership of a corporation between two parties affect separation proceedings?

 Mr Oldham and Ms Krantz were in a de facto relationship from approximately 2011 until their separation in May 2019.
-In August 2019, Mr Oldham initiated property settlement proceedings under Part VIIIAB of the Family Law Act 1975 (Cth).
+In August 2019, Mr Oldham started property settlement proceedings under Part VIIIAB of the Family Law Act 1975 (Cth).

 How does a corporation’s tax debt affect the calculation of the net asset pool in separation proceedings?